To create a vibrant, active and diverse community in the Fylde Coast area through positive, sustainable arts and cultural activities.

-Aunty Social wants to give people opportunities to meet new friends through positive arty activities.
+Aunty Social wants to give people opportunities to develop their creativity, learn new skills and meet new friends through positive arty activities.

-Currently, there seems to be very few accessible ways to meet new people that don’t involve going to a pub or bar.
-Aunty is here to draw up a programme of arts and cultural activities designed to bring people together and get them talking, whether it’s film club, sewing classes, drumming circles, DJing sessions or craft nights, lets get people out of the house, sharing their skills/interests and having a good time together.
+Aunty is here to draw up a programme of arts and cultural activities designed to bring people together and get them talking, whether it’s community cinema, art exhibitions, textile classes or craft nights, lets get people out of the house, sharing their skills/interests and having a good time together.

 Cue History Lesson

-Restarted back in 2011 as a group of friends who wanted something fun, affordable and social to do.
-So we raided our attics, scoured our wardrobes and went off to a car boot sale to raise £30 for our first workshop.
+We started out back in 2011 as a group of friends who wanted something fun, affordable and social to do.
+There were very few ways to meet new people that didn’t involve going to a pub or a bar.
+So we raided our attics, scoured our wardrobes and went off to a car boot sale to raise £30 for our very first workshop.

-We’ve received funding from the Arts Council, Blackpool Council, Richmond Fellowship, Leftcoast and the EU Youth Initiatives but this is not the majority of our income.
-We really believe in sustainability and work hard to make sure than projects can pay for themselves or each-other.
+Since then, we’ve done all manner of lovely activities and reaching thousands of local people.
+We’ve received funding from a variety of sources such as the Arts Council, Blackpool Council, BFI, Richmond Fellowship, Leftcoast, Street to Scale and EU Youth Initiatives but this is not the majority of our income.
+We really believe in sustainability and work hard to earn our own income through workshop delivery, research and creative retail sales; making sure that projects can pay for themselves or each-other.

-Fast forward 5 years and now we have a variety of projects on the go as well as online arts and culture magazine altblackpool and the Winter Gardens Film Festival.
+Fast forward to 2021 and we now have a variety of projects on the go as well as online arts and culture magazine Blackpool Social Club and the Winter Gardens Film Festival.
 We’re still completely volunteer-run and led; we are super proud of all our helpers who help us put on events and activities to a professional standard.

 So what does the future hold?